 Library & Technology Resources

-The mission of Fairview High School’s Library Media Center is to be a welcoming, caring, and a helpful place where a smile, patience, and helpfulness are always to be found.
-Support the learning process by providing a wide range of resources that will give each student an opportunity to achieve academic success.
-We assist students, teachers and staff in becoming effective users of information, foster a love or reading and partner with teachers to teach information literacy skills.
-The library’s goal is to provide an environment where the love of reading will grow, research and computer skills will be enhanced, and ones intellectual curiosity will be stimulated and satisfied.
-A very important purpose of the Media Center is to provide support to the teaching staff, and to the students as they learn.
+The mission of Independence High School’s Library Media Center is to support the learning process by providing a wide range of resources that will give each student an opportunity to achieve academic success.
+We assist students, teachers and staff in becoming effective users of information, foster a love of reading and partner with teachers to teach information literacy skills.
+Our Library Media Center houses a variety of resources including fiction and nonfiction books, e-books, audio books, professional books, online databases, and reference materials available for students and staff.

-- A late charge for overdue items will be charged at the rate of ten cents per school day after a five-day grace period.
+- A late charge for overdue items will be charged at the rate of $.10 per school day with a maximum fee of $5.00.

-- We ask that students help keep the library neat and clean by placing books in their proper places and by refraining from bringing food or drinks into the library.
+- We ask that students help keep the library neat and clean by refraining from bringing food or drink to the library